WWII vet wins lottery on 94th birthday

 (CNN)Ervin Smolinski has a birthday tradition -- he gets lottery tickets as presents.

 It started when he began buying his family tickets as birthday presents, and they started returning the favor.
-For his 94th birthday, the WWII vet's goodwill effort turned into $300,000 of cold, hard cash.
+For his 94th birthday, the World War II vet's goodwill effort turned into $300,000 of cold, hard cash.

-"Every month, I buy some instant tickets and send them as gifts to family members who have birthdays that month," Smolinski told MLive.
+"Every month, I buy some instant tickets and send them as gifts to family members who have birthdays that month," Smolinski said in a statement.
 "It's turned in to a bit of a tradition, and now everyone sends me scratch-offs and chocolate for my birthday."

-The WWII vet from South Branch, Michigan, got the ticket from his daughter-in-law.
+The South Branch, Michigan, resident got the Double Bonus Cashword ticket from his daughter-in-law.
 Even though he now is quite a bit richer than before his win, Smolinski has no extravagant plans.
-He said he is going to buy a new shed and a better used car.
+Smolinski said he is going to buy a new shed and a better used car.
 The rest of it, he said, he's going to invest.

-Smolinski explained to MLive: "I'm pretty frugal, I always shop sales and take care of my money and that won't change."
+Smolinski explained: "I'm pretty frugal, I always shop sales and take care of my money and that won't change."

-"The only thing that will change is I won't have as much stress in my life worrying about money," he added.
+"The only thing that will change is I won't have as much stress in my life worrying about money," the former sailor said.

 The $300,000 payout was the biggest prize that Smolinski could have won from the lottery.
 What better way to celebrate your 94th birthday?